LuminosoInsight/code-sample-term-counting/README.md

 --------------------

-When your Python code is ready, package it up and send it to `hiring@luminoso.com`, along with any necessary instructions on how to run it.
+When your Python code is ready, package it up and send it to `hiring@luminoso.com`.
+What you send us should include:

+* A README with any necessary instructions on how to run your code
+* The code itself, along with any other files required for it to run
+* Automated tests
+* The version of Python you used when working on it (`python --version`)

 Please send it only to us, and don't make your code publicly available.

 We review code samples anonymously, so please DO NOT PUT YOUR NAME in any of